 On April 13, 2022, the Company announced the appointment of John Gravelle as Chair of its board of directors.

-On June 6, 2022, the Company announced the appointment of John Gravelle as President and CEO and former CEO, Scott Taylor will continue to be on the board of directors.
+On June 6, 2022, the Company announced the appointment of John Gravelle as President and CEO and the resignation of Scott Taylor as CEO.